 Dr. Springer's has significant clinical research experience with integrating addiction medicine and infectious disease prevention and treatment interventions.
 She is the Director of InSTRIDE –Integrating Substance Use Treatment Research with Infectious Disease for Everyone https://medicine.yale.edu/lab/springer/ In particular, she has focused on evaluating medication treatments for opioid and alcohol use disorders to improve HIV treatment outcomes among persons with HIV (PWH) released from prison and jail.
-She currently has an Independent Scientist Award (K02) from NIDA evaluating medications for opioid use disorder (OUD) (MOUD) among PWH.
-In addition to being a PI on her NIDA-Independent Scientist K02 award, she is currently MPI on 6 grants: (1) a 5 year R01 from NIDA evaluating the impact of medication treatment for opioid use disorder (MOUD) on immunologic outcomes among persons with opioid use disorder (OUD) living with HIV and without HIV infection with colleague Dr. Albert Shaw; (2) a PI on a NIDA funded R33/R61that is evaluating the impact of all forms of MOUD on HIV persistence with colleagues at Yale , Drs.
+She currently has an Avant Garde Award (DP1) from NIDA to improve ending the HIV epidemic among persons who use drugs (PWUD) through providing HIV prevention (PrEP) and treatment (antiretroviral therapy) integrated with treatment of substance use disorders through mobile health units with pharmacists providing medication treatment directly to people in need combined with community health care workers and telehealth clinicians.
+In addition to being a Principal Investigator (PI) on this newly funded Avant Garde Award, she is currently PI on 6 grants: (1) a 5 year R01 from NIDA evaluating the impact of medication treatment for opioid use disorder (MOUD) on immunologic outcomes among persons with opioid use disorder (OUD) living with HIV and without HIV infection with colleague Dr. Albert Shaw; (2) a PI on a NIDA funded R33/R61that is evaluating the impact of all forms of MOUD on HIV persistence with colleagues at Yale , Drs.
 Ya-Chi Ho and Yuval Kluger; (3) the contact PI of a multisite NCATS U01 that is evaluating the integration of infectious disease treatment and OUD treatment with injectable buprenorphine in hospitalized patients with OUD with co-PIs Dr. Edward Nunes, Frances Levin and Kathleen Brady; (4) a co-PI for a VA COOP comparative effectiveness RCT of injectable and sublingual buprenorphine among 900 Veterans with OUD across 20 VA national sites with co-PI Dr. Ismene Petrakis; (5) an MPI on a NIDA JCOIN HEALing award performing a 5 multisite RCT comparing long acting buprenorphine to XR-NTX for persons in prison and jail with OUD with MPIs Dr. Joshua Lee (contact), Lisa Marsch, Robert Schwartz, Elizabeth Waddell and David Farabee; (6) contact PI of a NIDA JCOIN HEALing award that is a hybrid type 1 implementation effectiveness RCT comparing mobile health unit and patient navigation community linkage programs to improve OUD and HIV prevention (PrEP) and treatment (ART) services for persons in prison and jail with co-PIs Drs.
-Kevin Knight and Ank Nijhawan; (7) and I am a co-I on a NIDA HEALing Communities U01 for persons with OUD in NY state where I co-lead the CJS sub-group (PIs: Drs.
-Nabila El-Bassel, Edward Nunes, Louisa Gilbert, Daniel Feaster.
+Kevin Knight and Ank Nijhawan.
+She also is developing a drop in clinic at 135 college street for persons who are in need of care for substance use , HIV prevention and treatment as well as HCV treatment and other needs along with her Mobile health unit that is in addition to providing research also providing clinical care to persons in Tolland, Windham, Middlesex, Hartford and New Haven Counties.

-Specialized Terms: HIV, HIV prevention, Pre-exposure prophylaxis, PrEP, Opioid use disorder, Medication treatment for Opioid use disorder, buprenorphine, extended-release naltrexone, criminal justice involved persons, persons who use drugs (PWUD), Veterans.
+Specialized Terms: HIV, HIV prevention, Pre-exposure prophylaxis, PrEP, Opioid use disorder, Medication treatment for Opioid use disorder, buprenorphine, extended-release naltrexone, criminal justice involved persons, persons who use drugs (PWUD), Veterans, prisons, jails.

 I am fortunate to have had considerable success as an independent investigator starting with early research experiences as an undergraduate at Harvard1-3and during my training as an Infectious Disease Fellow.
 I have focused my entire research career on developing and evaluating interventions for persons affected by substance use disorders and related infectious diseases, in particular those living with or at risk for HIV; and I have been continuously NIH funded since my NIDA K23 award in 2005.
 I am considered one of the leaders in clinical research at the intersection ID/HIV and substance use disorders.
 My work in particular has specifically addressed two intersecting epidemics in this country: the opioid epidemic and the HIV epidemic.
 My research has shown that medication treatment of opioid use disorder, as well as alcohol use disorder, in persons with HIV improves HIV viral suppression as well as substance use outcomes.
 This is in line with the goals of the United States Ending the HIV Epidemic (EHE) plan to reduce new HIV infections by 90% by 20304.
 Most importantly, I have shown that in order to achieve these goals; we must integrate treatment of opioid use disorder (OUD) with medication treatment of OUD (MOUD) (e.g. buprenorphine, methadone, extended-release naltrexone (XR-NTX)) with HIV treatment and prevention services.